 It’s easy to avoid landing yourself in a situation where you need to jump-start the battery if you monitor it correctly.

-We recommend using a battery monitoring tool.
+We recommend using a battery monitoring tool .
 They can do everything from recalibrating your power unit to displaying your discharge rates on charts and graphs.
-This makes them a vital utility for keeping your battery healthy.
+A battery monitoring tool is a vital utility for keeping your battery healthy.